torrust/torrust-website-v1/src/routes/(blog-article)/containerizing-rust-applications-best-practices/+page.md

 And finally a "Distroless" container image is used for runtime.
 [Why should you use distroless images?](https://github.com/GoogleContainerTools/distroless#why-should-i-use-distroless-images).

 - They are small.
-- The only have what you need to run your app.
+- They only have what you need to run your app.
-- It reduces the risk of vulnerabilities.
+- They reduce the risk of vulnerabilities.

 <Callout type="info">

-We use the `:debug` variant of the distroless cc, as it includes the busybox binary, giving us a shell; that is needed to run the entry-script.
+We use the `:debug` variant of the distroless cc, as it includes the busybox binary, giving us a shell that is needed to run the entry-script.
 We will explain this later.

 </Callout>